-Topics Held "Briefing on the Revised Guideline for the Special Tax Credit System for Experiment and Research Expenses
+Topics Guideline Workshops on the Revised Tax Credit System for Special Research Expenses" held

-On September 10, 2021, the Taxation Subcommittee of the Industrial Policy Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hosted the "Explanatory Meeting on Revised Guidelines for the Special Tax Credit System for Research and Development" (online format) for tax, legal and R&D practitioners from member companies.
+On September 10, 2021, the Taxation Subcommittee of the JPMA's Industrial Policy Committee hosted the "Guideline Workshops on Revisions to the Special Test and Research Expense Tax Credit System" (online format) for tax, legal, and R&D practitioners from member companies.
 The purpose of this briefing was to confirm the details of the FY2021 tax system revision and share information to promote the use of the Special Test and Research Expense Tax Credit System (Open Innovation Type/OI Type).
 95 people from 32 companies participated in this briefing.

 Introduction

-Mr. Sotoku explained the main points of the FY2021 tax reform according to the following items, and also touched on the recent utilization of the OI-type tax system.
+Mr. Sotoku gave an Explanation of the main points of the FY2021 Tax Reform according to the following items, and also touched on the recent utilization of the OI-type tax system.
 He also gave an overview of the "Pharmaceutical Industry Vision 2021 (draft)," which is the first revision in eight years.

 Key Points of Tax Reform for FY2021

-In summary, he stated that although the overall application amount of the OI-type taxation system has been increasing, the recent growth in the number of companies applying the system has been slowing down, and he would like to request the companies participating in the meeting to further promote its utilization.
+In summary, he stated that although the overall application amount of the OI-type taxation system has been increasing, the recent growth in the number of companies applying the system has been slowing down, and he asked the participating companies to further promote the use of the system.

 Draft of the Pharmaceutical Industry Vision 2021